 Creating customizable branding for your event’s look and break out rooms is a breeze with SpotMe.
 And our social-media-inspired interface and mobile event app will ensure your audience members can attend your event with a minimal learning curve.

 Curious to learn more about other event platforms out there?
-Read our Virtual Event Platform Comparison: 2021 Virtual Event Tech Guide.
+Read our virtual events platform comparison chart for 2023.

 You can also take a look at 10 Ideas to Get Higher Participation at Digital Experiences to improve engagement at your next event.